Amid carnage of war, Syria readies for Assad re-election

 Public gatherings have become platforms to urge the president to nominate himself, despite a continuing civil war that has killed more than 140,000 people, fractured the country and destroyed any chance of a credible vote being held.

-Authorities are once again organizing demonstrations in support of Assad, accused by opponents of massacres of civilians.
-Shopkeepers are encouraged to show their support by painting national colors on their store fronts.
+Authorities are once again organising demonstrations in support of Assad, accused by opponents of massacres of civilians.
+Shopkeepers are encouraged to show their support by painting national colours on their store fronts.

 Some express their loyalty in general displays of patriotism, while others explicitly call on the 48-year-old president to announce he will stand in the vote, which is due to be held by July.

-At a gathering in southern Damascus last month to honor victims of Syria's conflict, local officials and clerics turned the solemn memorial into a political rally.
+At a gathering in southern Damascus last month to honour victims of Syria's conflict, local officials and clerics turned the solemn memorial into a political rally.

 After handing out awards to widows and grieving mothers in Sayida Zeinab, a suburb of the capital which has been at the heart of Assad's counter-attack against rebels, they made their case for a third term of Assad rule.